Havering data privacy notice and your information rights

 The Council takes your privacy very seriously and will never disclose, share your personal data without your knowledge, unless required to do so by law.

 We only retain your data for as long as is necessary and for the purposes specified in this notice.
-Where you have consented to us processing your personal data, you are free to withdraw consent at any time.

 The purposes and reasons for processing your personal data are to: